“Is this a good time to get in to the Market?”

 Same thing happened after the Great Recession of 2008-2009.
 For the 5 years starting in March 2009, S&P 500 returned whopping 178%.

 I’m not old enough to remember the Great Depression.
 But I do remember that people were so traumatized in 2008 – 2009 that they rushed to sell out of stocks.
-Then they couldn’t get back into the market for several years.
+Then they were too scared to get back into the market for several years.
 Unfortunately, they lost out on the sharp spike in the market that started in March 2009.

 Don’t time the market.